Inco-fhevm/tfhe-rs/README.md

 There are two ways to contribute to TFHE-rs:

-- you can open issues to report bugs or typos, or to suggest new ideas
+- [Open issues](https://github.com/zama-ai/tfhe-rs/issues/new/choose) to report bugs and typos, or to suggest new ideas
-- you can ask to become an official contributor by emailing [hello@zama.ai](mailto:hello@zama.ai).
-(becoming an approved contributor involves signing our Contributor License Agreement (CLA))
+- Request to become an official contributor by emailing [hello@zama.ai](mailto:hello@zama.ai). (becoming an approved contributor involves signing our Contributor License Agreement (CLA))

 Only approved contributors can send pull requests, so please make sure to get in touch before you do!
 <br></br>